Skalwalker/RomanConverter/README.md

 # tddRoman
-Test Driven Development for number conversion from Roman to Arabic The tdd.png shows a viable approach for TDD.
+Test Driven Development for number conversion from Roman to Arabic

 ## Install
 To install the program you should run the makefile on the directory tddRoman/src/lib